Cray-HPE/docs-csm/operations/boot_orchestration/Troubleshoot_Compute_Node_Boot_Issues_Related_to_the_Boot_Script_Service_BSS.md

 In addition, the boot script also contains the kernel boot parameters.
 This procedure helps resolve issues related to missing boot artifacts.

-### Prerequisites
+## Prerequisites

 This procedure requires administrative privileges.

-### Limitations
+## Limitations

 Encryption of compute node logs is not enabled, so the passwords may be passed in clear text.

-### Procedure
+## Procedure

-1. Log onto a non-compute node \(NCN\) as root.

-2. Check that BSS is running.
+1. Check that BSS is running.

     ```bash
-    ncn-m001# kubectl get pods -n services -o wide | grep cray-bss | grep -v -etcd-
+    ncn-mw# kubectl get pods -n services -o wide | grep cray-bss | grep -v -etcd-
     ```

     Example output:

-    ```
+    ```text
     cray-bss-fd888bd54-gvpxq       2/2     Running     0      2d3h    10.32.0.16   ncn-w002   <none>    <none>
     ```

-3. Check that the boot script of the node that is failing to boot contains the correct boot artifacts.
+1. Check that the boot script of the node that is failing to boot contains the correct boot artifacts.

-    -   If nodes are identified by their host names, execute the following:
+    - If nodes are identified by their host names, then execute the following:

         ```bash
-        ncn-m001# cray bss bootparameters list --hosts HOST_NAME
+        ncn-mw# cray bss bootparameters list --hosts HOST_NAME
         ```

-    -   If nodes are identified by their node IDs, execute the following:
+    - If nodes are identified by their node IDs, then execute the following:

         ```bash
-        ncn-m001# cray bss bootparameters list --nids NODE_ID
+        ncn-mw# cray bss bootparameters list --nids NODE_ID
         ```

-4. View the entire BSS contents.
+1. View the entire BSS contents.

     ```bash
-    ncn-m001# cray bss dumpstate list
+    ncn-mw# cray bss dumpstate list
     ```

-5. View the actual boot script.
+1. View the actual boot script.

-    Using hosts:
+    - Using host name:

         ```bash
-    ncn-m001# cray bss bootscript list --host HOST_NAME
+        ncn-mw# cray bss bootscript list --host HOST_NAME
         ```

-    Using the MAC address to get the actual boot script:
+    - Using the MAC address:

         ```bash
-    ncn-m001# cray bss bootscript list --mac MAC_ADDRESS
+        ncn-mw# cray bss bootscript list --mac MAC_ADDRESS
         ```

-    Using node IDs to retrieve boot parameters:
+    - Using node ID:

         ```bash
-    ncn-m001# cray bss bootscript list --nid NODE_ID
+        ncn-mw# cray bss bootscript list --nid NODE_ID
         ```